There's a story breaking today that this is a watershed event in American cultural history.

 You've got to break people from the conventions of our society and put them in an environment that is terrifying for them.

-These are people that we are putting in a position in which they may die and some of them will die.
+These are people that we are putting in a position in which they may die, and some of them will die.

-Quoting from today's story in the New York Times Sergeant First Class John Jennings sometimes you have to get in their faces but it's not about making them cry.
+Quoting from today's story in the New York Times, Sergeant First Class John Jennings, sometimes you have to get in their faces, but it's not about making them cry.

 The old philosophy was that you're not ready for combat unless you're made miserable all day.

-According to their detailed manual drill sergeants may address recruits only as soldier or private or by surname with few exceptions they must ask before touching a recruit the use of extra pushups as a corrective action remains common but with limits the Marines are now considering filing charges against an instructor at Paris Island, South Carolina, who they say failed to prevent a flailing recruit from drowning during a test in a swimming pool.
+The Marines are now considering filing charges against an instructor at Paris Island, South Carolina, who they say failed to prevent a flailing recruit from drowning during a test in a swimming pool.

-Yes sir Mark I'm a lifetime Marine.
+I'm a lifetime Marine.

-I grew up in the Marine Corps I was a drill instructor in 1958, 1959 down in San Diego shortly after the uh staff sergeant uh marched his platoon into the swamps at Paris Island resulting in the deaths of a number of recruits.
+I was a drill instructor in 1958, 1959 down in San Diego, shortly after the staff sergeant marched his platoon into the swamps at Paris Island, resulting in the deaths of a number of recruits.

-That was nineteen fifty six as a matter of fact.
+That was 1956, as a matter of fact.

 That's correct.